 · All travel soccer teams in the Club, as with other clubs, play soccer for nine to ten months per year.

-· Fall Season.
-All Club teams generally play in an organized soccer league (i.e. ICSL, Central League or EDP).
+· Fall Season (August-November).
+All Club teams generally play in an organized soccer league (i.e. EDP or Inter-County Soccer League).
 Fall leagues typically have a ten (10) game season with designated, competitive based divisions within each age group.
 There are usually at least two practices a week and game play each weekend in the Fall Season.
 The games are typically on Saturdays and/or Sundays and, on a rare occasion, a weekday.
 Practice sessions tend to run between one hour and one hour and thirty minutes in length (depending on the age group and other factors).
 Also, depending on field availability and the number of travel teams in a particular year, the Club tries to schedule practice times between 5:15p.m. & 10:00p.m. with younger age groups practicing earlier.
 Fall practice sessions usually begin around mid-August and end just prior to Thanksgiving (inclement weather may prolong the season as well).
-The Club offers some indoor practice time at no additional cost to teams to mitigate weather related cancellations.
+The Club may offer some indoor practice time at no additional cost to teams to mitigate weather related cancellations.
 During the Fall Season, all teams compete in at least one tournament (See Tournament Section below) – the Jack Walsh Tournament, which the Club co-sponsors with Hunter Soccer Club.
 Most Club travel teams may play in more than one tournament in the Fall Season.

-· Winter Season.
-During the winter, most teams typically train one night a week at an indoor facility and may participate in an indoor league at a local facility.
+· Winter Season (December-March).
+During a typical winter season, most teams train at least once week at an indoor facility and may participate in an indoor league at a local facility.
 Playing during the Winter season provides our players with the opportunity to build more team cohesion and increase the number of touches on the ball.
 Our outdoor turf fields are also made available during the winter season and were used extensively during the 2021 Winter.
 Playing Indoor State Cup is also an option for Winter (note indoor state cups were canceled for Winter 2021).

-· Spring Season.
+· Spring Season (April-June).
 Teams train two days a week during the Spring season.
-Practices for the Spring tend to run from the beginning of April through the middle of June (often, fields are made available in March as well).
+Practices for the Spring tend to run from the beginning of April through the middle of June.
 Most of our travel teams choose to play in a Spring league while a few teams decide to train and play in tournaments in lieu of league play.
 Spring leagues usually have a seven (7) game season and the teams typically play games on Sundays starting in the early afternoon.
 Spring leagues tend to start in early April and run through early June.
 In addition to league play, most teams play in one or two spring tournaments.
 The Club’s more competitive teams may elect to play in State Cup competitions, which take place throughout the Spring.

 2. TEAM LEADERSHIP STRUCTURE:

 · Professional Coach Model.
-The Club employs a professional coach model for our Black (top level) travel teams.
-All of our U8-U13 Black teams will be trained and coached by a professional coach.
+The Club employs a professional coach model for all our travel teams and will continue to do so for the Fall 2021-Spring 2022 season.
 We believe that this model enhances the soccer experience for our children, raises the level of our training and improves the continuity of player development between training and game play.

 · Fundraising Coordinator.
 Each team should also have an individual in charge of fundraising and social events.
 Fundraising events for the players, such as, for example, running our snack stands, promote team unity and help to reduce the costs involved with the Travel Program.